Superuser666-Sigil/human-eval-Rust/README.md

-# HumanEval Rust: Evaluation Harness for SigilDERG Ecosystem
+# HumanEval Rust v2.3.0: Evaluation Harness for SigilDERG Ecosystem

 A specialized evaluation harness for assessing Rust code generation capabilities of language models, designed as a core component of the [SigilDERG ecosystem](https://github.com/Superuser666-Sigil) for Rust-focused AI development.